R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 You need to launch Northstar via Titanfall2 with `-northstar` passed as argument.
 To do this, go go to Steam/Origin (depending on where you bought the game), navigate to the settings where you can set launch arguments for Titanfall2.
 Add `-northstar` so that it launches Northstar instead.
 Launch the game via Steam/Origin.

 Relevant issue on GitHub: [https://github.com/R2Northstar/Northstar/issues/284](https://github.com/R2Northstar/Northstar/issues/284)

+## I used a command to set my player/gun XP level and I set it too high so now my game crashes when trying to join multiplayer

+{% hint style="warning" %}
+The following command will reset all your loadouts and levels!
+{% endhint %}

+Open console in-game in main menu, type in `ns_resetpersistence` and press enter.
+Close console again and click on "Launch Northstar".
+All your stuff should now be reset.